 The Golden bandicoot is also a great digger, moving between grass clumps to dig for insects, roots and tubers.

-Golden bandicoots will be reintroduced at Wild Deserts in 2022.
+Golden bandicoots were released at Wild Deserts in 2022.

 The Stick-nest rat builds barrel-sized nests from sticks where it shelters from predators and the elements and raises its young.

 Burrowing bettongs live in warrens.
 Their diggings make them an important engineer, improving soil health and mixing organic matter.
 One bettong can shift three tonnes of soil in a year!